Marc Keller

-Marc Keller (born 14 January 1968) is a French former professional footballer who played primarily as a midfielder.
-In his club career he played in France, Germany and England.
-For the national side he played seven times, scoring one goal against Brazil.
-He later became general director of RC Strasbourg and AS Monaco.
+Marc Albert Joseph Keller (born 14 January 1968) is a French former professional footballer and current executive who has been president of RC Strasbourg Alsace since 2012.
+He played primarily as a midfielder, for clubs in France, Germany and England.
+He played six games for the national side, scoring one goal against Brazil.

+Keller began his executive career at Strasbourg from 2001 to 2006, followed by a tenure at Monaco from 2006 to 2011.
+In June 2012, he led a consortium that bought Strasbourg, taking them from the fourth tier to Ligue 1.
+He sold the club to BlueCo in 2023 while remaining president.

 Club career

 Early career

 Keller began his career in France playing for Mulhouse.
 In 1991 he moved to Strasbourg whom he helped win the 1995 UEFA Intertoto Cup, scoring a hat-trick in the second leg of the final against FC Tirol Innsbruck.
 In 1996 he moved to Germany to play for Karlsruher SC.

 West Ham United

-Keller was signed by West Ham in July 1998 on a free transfer from Karlsruher SC by manager Harry Redknapp.
-He made his debut on 12 September 1998 in a 2–1 home win against Liverpool coming on as a substitute for John Hartson.
-His first West Ham goal came on 22 November 1998 in a 2–0 away win against Derby County.
-Keller played 22 games in his first season in all competitions scoring five goals as West Ham finished in fifth place in the Premier League to qualify for the Intertoto Cup.
+Keller was signed by West Ham in July 1998 on a free transfer by manager Harry Redknapp.
+He made his debut on 12 September in a 2–1 home win against Liverpool as an 86th-minute substitute for John Hartson, and scored his first goal on 22 November in a 2–0 away win against Derby County.
+He played 22 games in his first season in all competitions scoring five goals as West Ham finished in fifth place in the Premier League to qualify for the Intertoto Cup.